jeremiahflaga/jeremiahflaga.github.io-OLD/pages/resume/resume-2018.md

   <br />
   <dt>I need to become proactive</dt>
   <dd>
     You might have noticed that in the "Contributions" parts of my Work Experiences, I only put <em>"just did the tasks assigned to me"</em> in there.
 I was kind of passive during my past jobs.
-I think it's because I am introverted and I lack experience during that time, and so I was not very confident.
+I think it's because I am introverted and I lack experience during that time, and so I was not very confident in making suggestions.
+(I was not necessarily 100% passive because I recently found in my notes in my second job some unspoken suggestions on how we might make work better.)
     <br /><br />
     I want to change that.
 I want to do great work!
 And to be able to do great work I need to become proactive, I think.
 I'm not yet very sure how to do that but I can find ways.
     <br /><br />